ensdomains/docs/ens-improvement-proposals/ensip-xx-ccip-metadata.md

 The metadata should include 2 different types of info

-- Offchain data storage location related info: `graphqlurl` includes the URL to fetch the metadata.
+- Offchain data storage location related info: `graphqlUrl` includes the URL to fetch the metadata.

 - Ownership related info: `owner`, `isApprovedForAll` defines who can own or update the given record.
 The specification also must comply with [OwnedNode](https://github.com/corpus-io/Optimism-Resolver/blob/main/contracts/l2/L2PublicResolver.sol) that consists of the hash of the node and `msg.sender`.
 The OwnedNode is used when the resolver does not depend on the canonical registry nor a bridge to verify the ownership of the name on L1.